QuantEcon/lecture-python-intro/in-work/markov_chains.md

 Here

+* $\{X_t\}$ is a Markov chain with stochastic matrix $P$ and initial distribition $\psi_0$
 * $\mathbf{1}\{X_t = x\} = 1$ if $X_t = x$ and zero otherwise

-* convergence is with probability one
-* the result does not depend on the marginal distribution  of $X_0$
+TODO -- in the next line, refer to the theorem by number.

+The result in theorem XXX is sometimes called **ergocidity**.

-The result tells us that the fraction of time the chain spends at state $x$ converges to $\psi^*(x)$ as time goes to infinity.
+The theorem tells us that the fraction of time the chain spends at state $x$ converges to $\psi^*(x)$ as time goes to infinity.

 (new_interp_sd)=
-This gives us another way to interpret the stationary distribution --- provided that the convergence result in {eq}`llnfmc0` is valid.
+This gives us another way to interpret the stationary distribution (provided irreducibility holds).

+Importantly, the result is valid for any choice of $\psi_0$.

+Notice that the theorem is related to the law of large numbers.

+TODO -- link to our undergrad lln and clt lecture

+It tells us that, in some settings, the law of large numbers sometimes holds even when the sequence of random variables is not IID.

+TODO --- add the Hamilton2005 Markov chain as an example, similar to the one below.

 (mc_eg1-2)=
 ### Example